 In the 19th Century, the Company developed its own qualifying examinations, evolving over time to encompass sight testing and dispensing.
 The Worshipful Company was one of three organisations who qualified “high street” opticians.

 In the 1980s, the Company played a prominent role in the establishment of specialist qualifying bodies which would set their own professional standards and qualify regulated eye health professionals through their own examinations.
 The College of Optometrists and the Association of British Dispensing Opticians are the primary qualifiers for optometrists and dispensing opticians in the United Kingdom and have expanded their remit internationally too.
 The Company maintains excellent relationships with both of them.

-From the mid 1980’s the Spectacle Makers’ Company focused on promoting qualifications to increase skills and knowledge for people working in optical laboratories and practices.
+From the mid 1980’s the Spectacle Makers’ Company focused on promoting qualifications for people working in optical laboratories and practices.
 Specialist training led to nationally accredited qualifications and the Level 4 Diploma for Optical Technicians was recognised as the gold standard for technicians in optical manufacturing.
 The Diploma is fondly known as the SMC(Tech), the post-nominal letters which successful candidates use with pride.

 National regulators required complete separation of training from assessment, so in 2010 the Company set up the WCSM Education Trust to provide training courses leading to WCSM qualifications.
 The responsibility for training passed to ABDO College in 2015.